 I’ll break this into four parts.
 The XM5, the XM250, the 6.8x51mm and case technology, and my overall perspective on the program and some possible future developments that could result from it.

-For anyone who hasn’t tuned into this program prior to now, the XM5 is the rifle the US Army selected to advance into the experimental status and begin fielding/testing to replace the M4A1 with forward units.
+For anyone who hasn’t tuned into this program prior to now, the XM5 is the rifle the US Army selected to replace the M4A1 with forward units.
 It is an MCX SPEAR model with a 13″ barrel and chambered in the new contract specified 6.8x51mm (.277 Fury for SAAMI) using SIG’s hybrid stainless/brass case technology, developed for this program.

-Army said, “Here’s the bullet, make it do the thing.”
+Army said, “Here’s the bullet, make it do the thing, but better.”